pbkmatt/ootd/README.md

     Search for other users:
       Exact same functionality to VSCO's explore/search feature.
     Search for items:
       Ex: "Nike Shirt" will rely on a built-in search engine to pull up posts with items titled "Nike shirt" or something similar.
+    Only one search bar, where the page will look identical to vsco's

   RecommendationsView:
     Functions the exact same way as BeReal recommendations, lists profile by profile based on number of mutual friends.